DuPont Position Statement on Montreal Protocol

 The Montreal Protocol on Substances that Deplete the Ozone Layer is viewed by many as the most successful international agreement to protect the environment.
 Signed in September 1987, the Montreal Protocol focused on targeting compounds that were linked to ozone depletion.
-It has been amended and adjusted since then to provide more restrictive timetables on the production phaseout of these substances, particularly as alternatives were introduced.
-Among the compounds, chlorofluorocarbons (CFCs) were set on a phaseout schedule for year-end 1995 in developed countries and 2009 in developing countries.
-After two decades, the treaty has led to substantial reductions in the use and the emissions of the most ozone depleting substances, including both CFCs and HFCs.
+It has been amended and adjusted since then to provide more restrictive timetables on the production phase out of these substances, particularly as alternatives were introduced.
+Among the compounds, production of chlorofluorocarbons (CFCs) were set on a phase out schedule for year-end 1995 in developed countries and 2009 in developing countries.
+After almost three decades, the treaty has led to substantial reductions in the production, use and the emissions of the most ozone depleting substances, including both CFCs and HFCs.
 While its focus was elimination of ozone depleting substances, because of the global warming potential of the covered substances, the treaty has also had the additional impact of reducing greenhouse gas emissions five-fold over what the Kyoto Protocol would have accomplished had it been fully implemented by all countries.
 Global discussions are underway to leverage the proven and effective tools of the Montreal Protocol to reduce the global greenhouse gas emissions associated with the use of hydrofluorocarbons (HFCs).
 DuPont supports those global efforts.

 DuPont Actions since the Montreal Protocol